campbelljc/gym_nethack/README.md

 Current environments:

 * basic combat, where you can specify a monster and various player attributes (inventory, experience level, strength, etc.), and the player and monster will face off in a small rectangular room.
-* exploration of a level absent any items, monsters, locked doors, boulders.
+* exploration of a randomly-generated NetHack map absent any items, monsters, locked doors, boulders.
 * simplified combined combat/exploration ("level") environment with monsters and items present.

 Note: This is not a typical OpenAI Gym environment.
 It is more like an OpenAI gym plus a wrapper that deals with setting up the learning model and policy.
 Environment, model and policy parameters are all located in the configs.py file.